kazurayam/HowFailureHandlingAffectsExceptions/README.md

 There could be more.

-It was interesting to find that the `WebUI.WebUI.waitForElementNotPresent` keyword did not threw SERE.
-I checked its Groovy source code and found it is implemented nicely so that it does not threw SERE.
-Hey, Katalon!
-You already know how to prevent SERE.
-Why don’t you do the same for all keywords!?
+It was interesting to find that the `WebUI.waitForElementNotPresent` keyword did not throw SERE.
+I checked its Groovy source code and found it is implemented nicely so that it prevents SERE.

 ### Test Cases/TC3